Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Snap geometry edits/README.md

 To configure snapping, press the snap settings button to enable or disable snapping and choose which layers to snap to.

-To interactively snap a vertex, ensure that snapping is enabled and move the mouse pointer or drag a vertex to nearby an existing feature.
+To interactively snap a vertex, ensure that snapping is enabled and move the mouse pointer or drag a vertex close to an existing feature.
 When the pointer is close to a feature, the edit position will be adjusted to coincide with (or snap to), edges and vertices of that feature.
 Release the touch pointer to place the vertex at the snapped location.

-Long press to invoke the magnifier before start moving the pointer to more clearly see how the vertex is snapped.
+To more clearly see how the vertex is snapped, long press to invoke the magnifier before starting to move the pointer.

 ## How it works

 1. Create a `Map` from the portal item and add it to the `MapView`.
 2. Set the map's `loadSettings.featureTilingMode` to `enabledWithFullResolutionWhenSupported`.
 3. Create a `GeometryEditor` and connect it to the map view.
-4. Call `syncSourceSettings()` after the map's operational layers are loaded and the geometry editor connected to the map view.
+4. Call `syncSourceSettings()` after the map's operational layers are loaded and the geometry editor is connected to the map view.
 5. Set `SnapSettings.isEnabled` and each `SnapSourceSettings.isEnabled` to `true` for the `SnapSource` of interest.
 6. Start the geometry editor with a `GeometryType`.